-Anyone who wants to lose weight is mostly aware that alcoholic beverages do not help their diet because they are high in calories and occasionally sugar.
-But it’s also obvious that drinking a glass of wine is one of the joys of life that’s not good to give up.
+If you drink wine regularly, it could be linked to a higher risk of weight gain due to the extra calories.
+Moderate alcohol consumption is the key.
+Anyone who wants to lose weight and increasing energy is mostly aware that alcoholic beverages do not help their diet because they are high in calories and occasionally sugar.
+But it’s also obvious that drinking a glass of wine is one of the joyful things of life and not a pleasure to give up.

-The bad news is that almost everything you eat or drink contains calories.
-Therefore, if you are watching your weight, the calories in wine need to be counted.
+The bad news is that almost everything you eat or drink contains calories, even dry red wines.
+Therefore, when you are watching your weight and overall health, the calories in wine need to be counted.
 And what is the good news?
 Well, you don’t have to give up drinking wine completely because of your diet.
 Take it easy.
 Just read on.

 Alcohol + sugar = calories

 As everybody knows, the calories in wine come from its alcohol and its sugar.
 Alcohol actually contributes more calories: 7 calories per gram of alcohol as compared to 4 calories per gram of sugar.
 So you want to pay careful attention to alcohol content.
+And it’s independent of your drinking habits.
 So it is not the sugar but the alcohol content which you prefer to pay attention to.
 This is the main rule.